Syllabus

 This assessment is intended to help you organize your overall plan for the final project.
 The specifics of the plan/outline will vary based on your chosen project, but you will be required to submit a rough outline/plan.
 This assessment will be graded for thoughtful effort, i.e., I want to see that you are making steady progress on your project and are able to integrate the research articles you have read with key arguments/analyses.

-This assessment is intended to provide you feedback on your nearly-final submission.
-The goal is to make sure you are on track to submitting a strong final project.
+This assessment is intended to provide you feedback on an early draft The goal is to make sure you are on track to submitting a strong final project.
 This assessment will be graded for thoughtful effort, i.e., I want to see that you are making steady progress on your project.

 This final assessment will require you to submit your final project and all its components.
 The specifics of your submission will vary based on your chosen project, so please refer to the details of your project to make sure you submit all required materials.